ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/404.svg"-->

-In this front, I wasn't able to find any kind of static analysis testing tools for ci config files, and thus to solve this problem, I begrudgingly made my own tool...
+In this front, I wasn't able to find any kind of static analysis testing tools for ci config files, and thus to solve this problem, I took the initiative to make a tool myself...

-> TODO: replace begrudgingly
-> TODO: Simple but the idea is for it to be a framework

-> More story, more why
-> More info about the problem you faced
-> A lot of info but the point itself was small
-> A lot of ways to do things but the point was more about how to do it
-> What was the learning I had, make it more apparent that the problem was the complexity

 ------
 <!-- .slide: data-background-image="images/ci_test.svg"-->